onlyjazz/flask-docs/docs/apiflows.md

     }
     ```

-You need to set 0 only for the **_id** column - other columns will not be returned if you just don’t point them.
+Set the **_id** column to 0 (like in the above example).
+The API will selectively return the fields you
+set in the request body.

-The full entity will be returned if you don’t point the columns field or if you point the full entire list of fields.
+To get all the fields, don't set fields or specify the entire list of fields.

-The filters field can receive any field of an entity and it will be used as a filter.

-Also, there are additional filters like date_from, date_to.

-All filters will be applied at the same time.
+This is like a SELECT * FROM statement.

+#### Filter records by date and/or column value

+You can refine record selection by the API with the date_from, date_to filters and setting values for
+fields.

+This is like an SQL  WHERE clause - WHERE crf='Demographics' and eventDate between date_from AND date_to.

 !!!example "Example"